Influence of atomic-scale defects on coherent phonon excitations by THz near fields in an STM: Discussion

+In contrast, for $V_\mathrm{b}$ < $V_\mathrm{FB}$, the MoTe$_2$ band bends downwards at the interface (Fig.\,\ref{fig:defect_effect}F), again inducing a surface charge accumulation.
+At sufficiently strong band bending, the occupied defect state at negative bias ($d_\mathrm{1}$) crosses the chemical potential, altering the charge state, and, thereby also the transient charges that determine the phonon excitation efficiency.
+This model explains that the $\beta$ mode becomes more intense than the $\alpha$ mode at $V_\mathrm{b}=-0.6 \mathrm{V}$, indicating that the THz field excites the $\beta$ mode more efficiently at the defect site than on the pristine surface.
+(We note that the strong unoccupied defect states ($d_\mathrm{1}$-$d_\mathrm{3}$) are responsible for the different phonon excitation at negative bias voltage, rather than the defect states at negative bias voltage ($d_\mathrm{4}$/$d_\mathrm{5}$).
+For comparison of a different defect, see SM Note\,7.)

+The inverse intensity ratio of the two phonon modes at the defect site compared to the pristine surface indicates that the in-plane shear and out-of-plane breathing mode respond differently to the local band bending at the defect site.
+The sketch of the profile of the band bending near the defect in Fig.\,\ref{fig:defect_effect}F illustrates that there is a field component parallel to the surface, enhancing the inhomogeneity of the electric field in the STM junction \cite{Krane2019}.
+We ascribe the qualitatively different response of the two modes to this field profile.

-Contrary to the out-of-plane moment being affected by the perpendicular field, the in-plane moment may vary depending on the type of defect.
-Investigating different defects indeed shows distinct $\alpha$ to $\beta$ ratios (see Fig.\,S6 in SI Note 6).
-Defect states can cause lateral band bending, leading to the formation of in-plane dipole moments.
-The balance between these out-of-plane and in-plane components depends on factors such as the defect type, tip-sample distance, and tip geometry.
-Although these complexities hinder a fully quantitative description, our findings indicate that the coupling to out-of-plane breathing and in-plane shear modes by an inhomogeneous electric field \cite{jelic_atomic-scale_2024} can be locally tuned by defect-induced dipole moments.
+Different defects introduce distinct in-gap states, which modify the in-plane field component.
+Accordingly, measurements on various defects reveal different $\alpha$ to $\beta$ ratios (see SM Note\,7).
+The balance between the out-of-plane and in-plane components depends on factors such as the defect type, tip-sample distance, and tip geometry.
+Although these complexities hinder a fully quantitative description, our findings indicate that the coupling to out-of-plane breathing and in-plane shear modes by an inhomogeneous electric field \cite{jelic_atomic-scale_2024} can be locally tuned by defect-induced charge distributions.

+Because the DC field scales with the tip-sample distance, the degree of band bending and, thus, the out-of-plane charge distribution varies accordingly.
+As shown in Fig.\ref{fig:defect_effect}C, D, reducing the tip-sample distance alters the intensity ratio of the two phonon modes albeit not as pronounced as the presence of a defect compared to the pristine surface, where there are strong changes of the transient charging.